alisoufali/books_api/README.md

 ```

 You may want to change the link and the port.
 To do so, please modify the main.py file and change `0.0.0.0` to the ip address of your choice and `8000` to the port of your choice.

+## How to use?

+This project has multiple endpoints.
+All documentation are provided in the openapi (swagger UI).
+Just run the project and head to the home directory (link `0.0.0.0:8000/`).
+You will find all documentations there.